-MPC105 The PowerPC-to-PCI bus bridge chip developed by
+MPC105 The PowerPC-to-PCI bus bridge chip developed by Motorola for the the PCI bus.

-Motorola for the Ultra 603/Ultra 604 system board.
-It provides the necessary interface between the MPC603/MPC604 processor and the Boot ROM (secondary cache), the DRAM (system memory array), and the PCI bus.
+Ultra 603/Ultra 604 system board.
+It provides the necessary interface between the MPC603/MPC604 processor and the Boot ROM (secondary cache), the DRAM (system memory array), and microprocessor.